Root Canal Therapy

-- The Enamel which is the outer layer and the hardest layer.
+- The Enamel is the outer layer and the hardest layer.

-- Dentin, the second layer of the tooth, which supports the enamel.
+- Dentin, the second layer of the tooth, supports the enamel.

-- Pulp is the third and innermost layer.
+- The pulp is the third and innermost layer.
 The Pulp is that cave-like space inside the tooth where the nerve and living tissue are located.

 What causes nerve infection and contamination?
 This happens either of three ways –

 - Decay – the most common reason.
 Caused by a decayed hole in your tooth deep enough to contaminate the nerve inside.